vjbollavarapu/modulyn-community/demo_video_script.md

 ## Demo Script

 ### [0:00] Introduction
-**Script:** "Welcome to the TidyGen Substrate POC demo.
+**Script:** "Welcome to the Modulyn Substrate POC demo.
 I'll show you how we've built a Web3-enabled service verification system using ink! smart contracts on Substrate.
 This addresses trust issues in the $400+ billion cleaning services industry."

 **Visual:** Show project structure briefly
 ```bash